Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Rubic.md

 ### Formacions
-The ideal turn 0 endboard consists of 1 Monster of each Summoning tecnique, and as *many* [Traps](#Trap-Interruption) as can possibly be obtained – with such an efficient and consistent but xenophobical engine, the archetype has loads of them to replace handtraps.
+The ideal turn one endboard consists of 1 Monster of each Summoning tecnique, and as *many* [Traps](#Trap-Interruption) as can possibly be obtained.

 | card | evolucion | notes |
 | :--- | :-------- | :---- |